will-lumley/macColorPicker/README.md

 ## Requirements

-FaviconFinder supports iOS 10.0 and above & macOS 10.10 and above.
+ColorPicker macOS 10.10 and above.

 ## Installation

 ### Cocoapods
-FaviconFinder is available through [CocoaPods](http://cocoapods.org).
+ColorPicker is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby